mapy1874/SimpleTwitter/README.md

 - At the very beginning I failed to set Gradle synced since it cannot resolve some dependency.
 By changing some code into a lower version and clean-rebuild-resync, I finall succeed.
 - Did not know how to use a comstomized edit icon at first an find the recource in drawable for a long time, but it turned out use recources in mipmap is the right choice.
 - Did not unwrap the parceled twitter in TimelineActivity and it take me a while to debug and find the issue
+- Stopped at the persistence part for a long time.
+I tried to resolve it by understanding Room, DAO and the error was at the MyDatabase.java: I did not add SampleModel into entities
+- After polishing the login UI, I found I cannot login after click on the login button, which was caused by no network of the phone

 ## Open-source libraries used